46 Things I Learned Making Mister Rogers & Me

 Ten years later, my brother and I premiered our documentary, Mister Rogers & Me, at the Nantucket Film Festival.
 The film explores Mister Rogers’ luminous legacy through remembrances from Tim Russert, Susan Stamberg, Linda Ellerbee, Marc Brown, and many more.
 On March 20, 2012, PBS released it on DVD.

-In celebration of Mister Rogers' 85th birthday today, I can confirm and expand on those three things (he was an inordinately nice guy in person, too), plus these 46 things I learned about this great man and his essential pioneering work.
+Years later, I can confirm and expand on those three things (he was an inordinately nice guy in person, too), plus these 46 things I learned about this great man and his essential pioneering work.

 1. He was named after his grandfather, Fred McFeely, who often said, "You've made this a special day by just being yourself.
 There's no one else in the world quite like you."